Hexham, New South Wales: Railways

-Hexham has its own railway station on the Main Northern railway line, served by an hourly NSW TrainLink service between Newcastle and Maitland/Telarah for a majority of the day.
+Hexham has its own railway station on the Main Northern railway line, served by an hourly NSW TrainLink service between Newcastle, Maitland and Telarah for a majority of the day.
 It was the riverine terminus of the privately owned Richmond Vale Railway line, an early coal hauling railway from Minmi and Stockrington which crossed the Main Northern railway line at right angles.
 Coal loading at the wharf ended in 1967 and the railway line to the adjoining workshops was closed in October 1973.
 The remaining section of the Richmond Vale Railway was closed in September 1987.

 Shipping

 Hexham was once a riverport of some importance in the lower Hunter and was known as Port Hunter, dual named Yohaaba.
 In the colonial days travellers from Newcastle to Maitland could travel to Hexham by boat and then disembark to travel by road to Maitland via Upper Hexham (Tarro), Four Mile Creek and Green Hills, the road being more direct than the river which had many bends after Raymond Terrace.
 Coal loading at Hexham began about 1850.

 One timber wharf was located on the south bank, downstream of the first Hexham bridge.
 This was originally used by J & A Brown from the mid-1800s to load coal brought by train from Minimi across Hexham Swamp – Burraghihnbihng.
 As J & A Brown's operations expanded coal was loaded at this wharf from their other coal mines.
-Coal arrived via the Richmond Vale Railway and a right-angle crossing (across the Main North government line) from 1856 until November 1967.
+Coal arrived via the Richmond Vale Railway and a right-angle crossing (across the Main North line) from 1856 until November 1967.
 Around 1890, this facility was loading cargoes of up to 600 LT at a rate of 1000 LT per day.
 Coal for ships with larger cargos was sent from Hexham to other ports using the government rail line.
 There was a large rail yard called the Hexham Exchange Sidings to allow J & A Brown coal trains to be taken over the government line to Carrington.
 The Hexham Coal Washery, opened in 1953, remained operating after the coal loader closed.
 Ship loading at the J & A Brown shiploader ended on 1 November 1967.
 The last ship loaded was the MV Stephen Brown.

 A shiploader served by road adjacent the road bridge over the Hunter River – Coquun was constructed by J & A Brown Abermain Seaham Collieries Ltd at their Hexham Engineering Workshops in 1959 for RW Miller.
 After the merger of RW Miller with Coal & Allied in the mid-1980s, it was used by Coal & Allied to load coal washed at the Hexham Coal Washery destined for Sydney.
 This loader was closed in 1988 after the closure of the Hexham Coal Washery.
 The last ship to load there – and after 138 years, the last to load coal at Hexham – was the MV Camira in May 1988. and the loader was dismantled soon afterwards..